Privacy Policy

 Under data protection law, we can only use your personal information if we have a lawful reason for doing so.
 In order to use your personal information, we rely on the following legal bases:

-• processing is necessary for us to be able to provide our service to you;
+• processing is necessary for us to be able to provide our service to you.

-• processing is necessary to comply with our legal obligations;
+• processing is necessary to comply with our legal obligations.

-• processing is necessary for the purposes of legitimate business interests pursued by us having properly considered the rights of all individuals to whom the processing relates;
+• processing is necessary for the purposes of legitimate business interests pursued by us having properly considered the rights of all individuals to whom the processing relates.

 • once you register to use the service, you provide your consent to us using your personal information for a particular purpose.

-In particular, we use your personal data for the following purposes:
+We use your personal data for the following purposes:

-• to provide our service to you;
+• to provide our service to you.

-• to verify your identity;
+• to verify your identity.

-• to maintain and update our customer records;
+• to maintain and update our customer records.

-• to prevent unauthorised access and modification to our systems;
+• to prevent unauthorised access and modification to our systems.

-• to undertake screening for financial and other sanctions or embargoes;
+• to undertake screening for financial and other sanctions or embargoes.

-• to contact you to discuss the services you receive from us (and any changes to them);
+• to contact you to discuss the services you receive from us (and any changes to them).

-• to respond to any questions or concerns you have raised;
+• to respond to any questions or concerns you have raised.

-• to comply with any obligations that the law imposes upon us;
+• to comply with any obligations that the law imposes upon us.

 • to otherwise carry out our obligations arising under our contract with you.